Techtonica/curriculum/javascript-3/lesson-plan.md

 ### Demonstration

-Instructor demonstrates in the video walkthrough how to work with equality, Booleans, if/else and logical operators in JavaScript.
+Instructor demonstrates in the video walkthrough how to work with comparison operators, Booleans, if/else and logical operators in JavaScript.

 ### Independent Practice